ifyjakande/airflow_docker_ec2/airflow-complete-guide.md

 ## Prerequisites

-- AWS EC2 Ubuntu instance (t2.medium or larger recommended)
+- AWS EC2 Ubuntu instance (minimum recommendation: t3.large with 30GB EBS)
 - SSH access to your EC2 instance
 - The following ports open in your security group:
   - 22 (SSH)